 - Covenant Health, Knoxville, Tenn.

 To date, 23 grants have been awarded by the FNIH as part of a public-private partnership with the NHLBI in support of The Heart Truth.
 Funding for the grants is provided by partners of The Heart Truth.

 Red Dress Auction

 For the third year in a row, The Heart Truth is partnering with Clothes Off Our Back, an organization that hosts charity auctions with proceeds benefitting children's charities, to drive awareness of heart disease in women through an online auction.
 The auction features a selection of designer dresses and jewelry worn by celebrities in The Heart Truth's Red Dress Collection Fashion Show.
 The auction kicked off in January with an opportunity to win two tickets to this year's fashion show.
 Items will continue to be auctioned off through early March.
-For more details, visit www.clothesoffourback.org.
+For more details, visit www.clothesoffourback.org [link no longer available].
 Proceeds will benefit the FNIH in support of women's heart health education and research.

 *Participants in The Heart Truth's Red Dress Collection 2011 Fashion Show were confirmed at time of release and are subject to change.

 - February 2010, Journal of the American Heart Association, "Twelve-Year Follow-Up of American Women's Awareness of Cardiovascular Disease Risk and Barriers to Heart Health."
 Abstract available at: http://circoutcomes.ahajournals.org/content/early/2010/02/10/CIRCOUTCOMES.109.915538.short